mathewwahome/ChurchCRM-Mobile/README.md

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+## Installing Project dependencies.
+## Step : Project Dependencies:
+   - Navigate to your project directory in the terminal.
+   - Install project dependencies by running:
+        ```bash
+        npm install
+        ```
+## Running the Project.
 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.